andOlga/umineko-catbox-english/README.md

 ## Applying the patch

-The game, and this patch, can be played either on PC, via a Switch emulator (both Ryujinx and Yuzu work well with the patch, so choose whichever you prefer), or via an ENTERGRAM engine source port, or on a hackable Nintendo Switch, via Atmosphère.
+The game, and this patch, can be played either in three ways:
+- On PC, via a Switch emulator (either Ryujinx or Yuzu)
+- On PC, via a source port (shin)
+- On a hackable Nintendo Switch, via Atmosphère

 Please follow the below instructions to get the patch set up.

 Note that to play on PC, you will need to acquire an NSP of the base game.